 The year 2020 is remembered with mixed feelings as a pandemic year.
 To many, this has been an annus horribilis with a global impact far and wide.
 While the misfortune has been awful, well documented, and shared, I like to focus on what individuals can do to bring cheers and uplifting energy to support one another (also see blog A Meaningful Cause during the Circuit Breaker Period).

 The NUS Senior Alumni Tea and Chat

 One such opportunity is the NUS Senior Alumni Tea and Chat program.
 The November NUS Senior Alumni Tea & Chat session fell on 26 Nov, which was Thanksgiving Day.
-Dr. William Wan, General Secretary of the Singapore Kindness Movement, was the keynote speaker.
-I had led the learners in the ‘Tell Your Story with electronic Scrapbook (Intermediate)’ workshop to create a gratitude journal in the form of a slideshow.
+Dr William Wan, General Secretary of the Singapore Kindness Movement, was the keynote speaker.
+I led the learners in the ‘Tell Your Story with Electronic Scrapbook (Intermediate)’ workshop to create a gratitude journal in the form of a slideshow.
 We were to share the class projects in the session too.

 Sharing of Gratitude